 - God gives His Spirit so that He has a bridge into the person to begin and carry on His creation.
-He's the creator.
-He's the potter.
-We're the clay He's shaping and molding.
+He is the Creator.
+He is the Potter.
+We are the clay He is shaping and molding.

 - The Spirit is given for the benefit of the church—to empower it.
 We don't need the gift of tongues anymore, except in extremely rare instances.
 Today, we have no need of the interpretation of tongues anymore than the other.
 Does the church benefit because someone can pray to God in a different language?
 Not at all.
 We should occasionally ask God to give His gifts as He sees fit—to benefit the church and to glorify Him.

 The third purpose God gives His Spirit is for our own spiritual well-being and growth.
 This is important because from it comes the power to yield to God—and, thus, be prepared for God's Kingdom and glorify Him along the way.

 Grace and peace be multiplied unto you through the knowledge of God, and of Jesus our Lord, according as his divine power has given unto us all things that pertain unto life and godliness, through the knowledge of him that has called us to glory and virtue.
 Whereby are given unto us exceeding great and precious promises: that by these you might be partakers of the divine nature, having escaped the corruption that is in the world through lust.